Character on Trial

 A call to strip away the nonessential, creating space for harmony across all aspects of our being.

-“The soul becomes dyed with the color of its thoughts.”
+“The soul becomes dyed with the colour of its thoughts.”

 An encouragement to nurture our inner world, knowing that our thoughts shape who we are and what we can accomplish.

-History records that Marcus Aurelius treated his people with respect, kindness, and dignity during his emperorship—qualities that earned him recognition as one of the Five Good Emperors.
+History records that Marcus Aurelius treated his people with respect, kindness, and dignity during his emperorship, qualities that earned him recognition as one of the Five Good Emperors.
 He practiced what he preached.
 Aurelius understood life’s natural cycle: that everything comes from nature and will eventually return to it.
 But while we are here, we should “live each day… without frenzy, without apathy, without pretense” and to maintain focus and strong ethical principles.

 He reminds us that a happy life comes from simplicity, virtue, and self-understanding.